ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A slight chance of showers and thunderstorms.
-Partly sunny.
-High near 84, with temperatures falling to around 82 in the afternoon.
-         South southwest wind around 9 mph.
-Chance of precipitation is 20%.<br></div>
+Partly sunny, with a high near 88.
+South wind around 3 mph.
+Chance of precipitation
+         is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 2am, then showers and thunderstorms likely.
+         <h3>Tonight</h3>A chance of showers and thunderstorms before 1am, then showers and thunderstorms likely.
 Mostly cloudy.
 Low around 66, with
          temperatures rising to around 68 overnight.
-South wind around 6 mph.
-Chance of precipitation is 60%.<br></div>
+South wind around 5 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>Showers and thunderstorms likely before 7am, then patchy fog and showers and thunderstorms likely between 7am and 4pm, then
-         a chance of showers and thunderstorms.
+         <h3>Monday</h3>Showers and thunderstorms before 1pm, then a chance of showers and thunderstorms.
 Mostly cloudy.
-High near 81, with temperatures falling to around 77 in the afternoon.
+High near 81, with temperatures
-         South wind 5 to 9 mph.
-Chance of precipitation is 70%.<br></div>
+         falling to around 78 in the afternoon.
+South wind 5 to 10 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">